-The U.S. Department of the Treasury is an executive branch of the federal government that manages national finances.
-It doesn't set fiscal policy since the U.S. Constitution gave that power to Congress.
+The U.S. Department of the Treasury is the executive branch of the federal government that manages national finances.
 Treasury collects taxes through the Internal Revenue Service.
 It funds the U.S. debt through selling Treasury bills, notes, and bonds.
-It also advises the Office of the President on financial, trade, and tax policies.
+It also advises the president on financial, trade, and tax policies.